-“The metrics framework needs to ensure that metrics at the more granular level are able to support the business teams and help them improve their key success metrics,” analytics expert Weiwei Hu recently wrote for Towards Data Science, regarding customer lifecycle analytics and reporting.
+“The metrics framework needs to ensure that metrics at the more granular level are able to support the business teams and help them improve their key ,” analytics expert Weiwei Hu recently wrote for Towards Data Science, regarding customer lifecycle analytics and reporting.

 In other words, companies must ensure improvements to tactical metrics (e.g., customer retention, customer lifetime value) contribute to improvements to their strategic metrics (i.e., revenue, growth-focused teams’ operational efficiency).

 The only way they can accomplish this is with a well-thought-out customer lifecycle management strategy — and a customer data platform (CDP) that offers lifecycle orchestration capabilities and related, real-time insights to business users.